ekoret/gs-bot/README.md

 ## To do

-- Connect to MongoDB
+- ~~Connect to MongoDB~~
 - Add zombie hunt?
+- ~~Add weekly roll~~
+- Change replies to embeds
+- Clean up and organize DM commands
-- Add weekly roll
+- Add log for all previous rewards
+- Limit commands to 2-5 seconds each call
+- Admin commands

 [Back To The Top](#react-counter)